Kyle Lowry NBA Playoffs Player Props: Heat vs. Nuggets

 Kyle Lowry Insights vs. the Nuggets

-- Lowry is responsible for attempting 6.9% of his team's field goal attempts this season with 8.8 per game.
+- Lowry is responsible for taking 6.9% of his team's field goal attempts this season with 8.8 per game.

-- He's put up 5.6 threes per game, or 10.9% of his team's shots from beyond the arc this season.
+- He's made 1.9 threes per game, or 10.9% of his team's makes from beyond the arc this season.

 - The Heat rank 29th in possessions per game with 99.2.
 His opponents, the Nuggets, have one of the slowest tempos with 99.5 possessions per contest.

+- The Nuggets allow 112.5 points per game, eighth-ranked in the league.

-- Defensively, the Nuggets are ranked eighth in the league, allowing 112.5 points per game.
+- On the glass, the Nuggets are ranked No. 1 in the NBA, conceding 40.8 rebounds per game.

 Kyle Lowry vs. the Nuggets